Avrahqedivra/HBJson/README.md

 ** HBJson is a micro service providing JSON data from HBLink or HBNet **

-    - almost not templated easily editable
+    - almost not templated, easily editable
     - file or sql database data
     - map location of transmitting OMs